This post may contain affiliate links.

-Saving more money is a great resolution to make this year, and if that’s something you want to achieve, this post aims to take that overarching goal, and break it down into some simple ideas for specific money saving resolutions to act on.
+Saving more money is a great resolution to make at any time, and if that’s something you want to achieve, this post aims to take that overarching goal, and break it down into some simple ideas for specific money saving resolutions to act on.

 Firstly (and you’ve probably already got something in mind) it’s good to think about why you want to save money.
 Having a specific goal helps because when you’re making changes or possibly going without something you can think about the reasons why you’re doing it.